stuntrally/stuntrally3/Developing.md

 ### Own HLMS

-The `HlmsPbs2` is not own, it replaces default `HlmsPbs` in Ogre-Next and reads all from same dirs as Pbs.
+The modified `HlmsPbs2` replaces default `HlmsPbs` in Ogre-Next and reads all from same dirs as Pbs.
 It gathers all above points.

 Own HLMS should inherit from Pbs, and needs its own dirs with shaders (probably?).